Uday-259/Python-script-for-Log-file-analyzer/README.md

+## Log File Analyzer

+## Overview

-Log File Analyzer is a Python script that reads and processes log files, helping you quickly identify errors, warnings, or specific patterns.
+--Log File Analyzer is a Python script that reads and processes log files, helping you quickly identify errors, warnings, or specific patterns.
 It’s ideal for debugging, monitoring applications, or analyzing logs for insights.

-Features
+## Features

-Read log files in .log or .txt format.
+--Read log files in .log or .txt format

-Count and summarize errors, warnings, and info messages.
+--Count and summarize errors, warnings, and info messages

-Filter logs by keywords or severity levels.
+--Filter logs by keywords or severity levels

-Generate a simple summary report on the console.
+--Generate a simple summary report on the console

-Requirements
+## Requirements

-Python 3.x
+--Python 3.2

-Standard Python libraries (re, argparse, os) — no external packages required.
+--Standard Python libraries (re, argparse, os) — no external packages required

-Usage
+## Usage

-Save your log file (e.g., application.log) in a known location.
+--Save your log file (e.g., application.log) in a known location.

-Run the script from the command line:
+--Run the script from the command line:

-python log_analyzer.py --file path/to/application.log
+--python log_analyzer.py --file path/to/application.log